What to Wear for Your Kansas Pheasant Hunt

 At the same time, your upper body clothing shouldn’t be so tight-fitting and restrictive that you cannot move your upper body and torso to shoot effectively.
 Look for shirts and jackets that have pleats and/or some means to provide the hunter mobility.
 Lightly-insulated leather boots that are comfortable for walking are ideal.

-Again, practice at the range with the apparel you’re likely to wear on your Kansas hunting adventure to find what works for you.
+Again, practice at the range with the pheasant hunting clothing you’re likely to wear on your adventure to find what works for you.